pingcap/tidb-inspector/README.md

 tidb-inspect-tools
 ------

-tidb-inspect-tools are some useful tool collections for TiDB.
+tidb-inspect-tools are some useful inspection tool collections for TiDB.

 ## Tool list